hmahajan99/SIH-Safe-Driving/README.md

 ## Functionality

-> Machine learning model for predicting optimal velocity to avoid collision
+> Machine learning model for predicting optimal velocity to avoid collision.

 > ML model deployed at server https://alertme123.herokuapp.com/api

-> Android App (AlertMe) providing functionality: notification when in high danger zone,demarcating areas on map accoring to accidents  data , performing a HTTP POST request to the server to make predictions
+> Android App (AlertMe) providing functionality: notification when in high danger zone,demarcating areas on map accoring to accidents  data , performing a HTTP POST request to the server to make predictions.

 > An alternative mathematical model taking into consideration distance vectors , velocity vectors and their dot products with GUI simulation using tkinter and matplotlib.

 > Adaptive headlight model simulated using PyGame.

+> You can check the pdfs included for complete details.

 ### TECH STACK USED
 <ul>